wildlifeai/wildlifeai.github.io/docs/index.md

-# Getting Started with Wildlife Watcher
+---
+title: Welcome
+---

+## Welcome to the User Guide for Wildlife Watcher

-## Introduction
+### Introduction

 The Smart AI Camera for Wildlife Monitoring is designed to capture high-quality images and videos of wildlife in their natural habitat.